 Once a membership offer is extended, you will be given a Membership Application to complete.
 Your application must include two recommendations from current members.
 You do NOT need to complete the Membership Application or get the recommendations until AFTER an offer of membership is extended.

 How much does it cost to join?

-Once a membership offer is extended, a $3,500 initiation fee is due in addition to $825 first year dues.
+Once a membership offer is extended, an initiation fee (currently $4500) is due in addition to first year dues (currently $900).